Through The Fibro Fog

 Jump to Recipe Print Recipe

 With winter well and truly here, this apple pie porridge is the perfect warming breakfast to start the day.
-It is full of flavour with creamy oats, apple, cinnamon and a good dash of maple syrup making it feel more like dessert than breakfast!
+It is full of flavor with creamy oats, apple, cinnamon and a good dash of maple syrup making it feel more like dessert than breakfast!

 apple pie porridge in a cream bowl next to red apples and a white jug.